Recipes we like.

 It´s that time of year again !
 Sun is coming out.
 Barbecue cover is off.
 And those elderflowers are just begging to be picked for this really simple Elderflower cordial recipe.

-Sharing a very simple but important part of Moroccan cuisine,(& a lovely memory from our MK house).
+Sharing a very simple but important part of Moroccan cuisine( and a lovely memory from our Marrakech house).
 Get started because it´ll be a while before you use them !

 Roasted tomato and red pepper soup, based on a brilliant old Jamie Oliver recipe we´ve been using for 20 years and it´s still pucker !